 Thanks for taking the time out of your busy swim season to chat Sarah, we would love to hear more about your journey and your business.....

-Sarah Guise, cold water swimmer and founder of The Rewild Swim Club.
+Sarah Whewell, cold water swimmer and founder of The Rewild Swim Club.

 The Rewild Swim Club offers weekly wellness swims, a waterside wooden deck to combine yoga and pilates with wild swimming and a wood fired sauna all set in the rewilding landscape of our family estate, Elmore Court.